How To Invest In The Stock Market

 Trading is completely different than investing, and it takes a unique type of person to be a consistently profitable trader.

-This is a well known fact that 90% of traders lose 90% or more of the value of their account in the first 90 days of trading.
+There is a well known fact that 90% of traders lose 90% or more of the value of their account in the first 90 days of trading.

 The success rate with trading is extremely low.
 Successful traders have a very high risk tolerance and they have complete control over their emotions and do not involve them with trading.